-I’ve heard it said that the art of young children are very similar to the abstract works of famous artists, and I tend to agree!
+I’ve heard it said that the art of young children is very similar to the abstract works of famous artists, and I tend to agree!
 Whether or not you think your two-year-old’s scribbles are worthy of being hung in an art gallery, which parent hasn’t beamed with joy at the beautiful mess created by your child?
 Here are some ways you can keep some of these precious pieces, for posterity’s sake if nothing else.

 1. File them away

 You can purchase a portfolio with clear sleeves from any number of bookstores, and choose from a range of sizes (B3, A4, A3 are the common ones).
 This is one of the simplest ways to store art, and you can use sticker labels to note the date that each piece was made.

 Organize artwork worth keeping in containers easily found at Ikea.
 For a budget-friendly option, you can do-it-yourself by wrapping or decorating old shoe boxes with your child, and transforming them into beautiful, cute storage boxes.

 3. Scan them in your computer

 To avoid amassing stacks of paper, scan the art into your computer.
 If you’re considering what scanner to buy, consider getting a hand-held one which is portable, easy to use and doesn’t take up a lot of space.
 Organize your scanned documents to your heart’s content on your computer, but be sure to back these files up, either on an external hard disk or on online platforms like Dropbox.

 4. Photo Books